biof395/spring2020/README.md

 course policies, course material, and anything else.
 I will do my very best to make myself available to you via email and via the course Canvas site.
-However, if you feel that you are not getting adequate feedback, or if you are uncertain about any aspect of the course or my expectations, please contact me (qingyu dot chen at nih dot org) ASAP.
+However, if you feel that you are not getting adequate feedback, or if you are uncertain about any aspect of the course or my expectations, please contact me (qingyu dot chen at nih dot gov) ASAP.

 Course Information
 ------------------